ansort25/CA_assignment_01/README.md

 Extra points wil be assigned if the test scenario will use gherkin language ( leveraging Cucumber, Behave, etc.)

 Please share a link to the project (google drive with package's or even better GitHub project) to the recruitment team

+---
+Run on Python 3.12.
+Playwright with Behave and Behavex for reporting.

+Steps to setup project:
+- install requirements.txt
+- from the terminal run the command 'playwright install' to install the playwright browsers

+To run tests:
+- with reports run in terminal the command 'behavex features/'
+- without reports run in terminal the command 'behave'

+Reports will be generated in folder output.

+---
+Notes:
+- some optimizations can be made
+- some evidences like screenshots can be added in order to add more traceability